krish11031998-pythonwhisperer/SimpleFoods/README.md

 # SimpleFoods

-Developed a simple iOS app for recipes of different cuisines and diets !
+Developed a simple iOS app for recipes of different cuisines and diets using SwiftUI !
 The recipes information is powered from the Spoonacular API ...

 Future Work :
 * Integrate a NLP Model for parsing ingredients and instructions from text!